IT

 Wireless chargingMagSafe 25W15W

-Charging ecosystem: The iPhone's MagSafe 25W wireless charging is convenient, but its 45W wired top speed lags behind Galaxy's 65W.
-If you travel often or work outside the office, Galaxy's battery advantage is immediately noticeable.
+Daily drain~35–40%~20–25%Charging ecosystem: The iPhone's MagSafe 25W wireless charging is convenient, but its 45W wired charging speed is slower than Galaxy's 65W.
+If you travel often or spend long days away from a desk, Galaxy's battery advantage is easy to feel. --

 CPU single-coreTop tierTop tier